 Probably the biggest reason for the popularity of Class A motorhomes is the way the driver and passengers operate the vehicle in comfort from within the coach, and are able to use its amenities while camping and while on the road.

 No hitching and unhitching with these babies: you just pull into your campsite, and either run your generator for power or connect to the campsite power, and there you are, with all of the conveniences of home.

-The Class B Motorhome is a customized van with certain camping appliances and sleeping facilities built into the van for the traveler's comfort.
+The Class-B motorhome is actually a customized van with certain camping appliances and sleeping facilities built into the van for the traveler's comfort.